metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

     * If the challenged participant fails to provide valid information, the coordinator MUST trigger a punishment mechanism (e.g., slashing their stake).
     * If the information is proven correct, the coordinator MUST log the dispute event.
 It MAY monitor for patterns of malicious accusations:
         * If a participant frequently initiates failing disputes with many different participants, the coordinator MAY escalate (e.g., by notifying supervisors) or trigger a punishment.
-* **Directly punish the misbehaving participant** if the provided proof is non-repudiable and sufficient to confirm the fault without a challenge.
+* **Directly trigger a punishment of the misbehaving participant** if the provided proof is non-repudiable and sufficient to confirm the fault without a challenge.

 ## Generation sequence